 Quintessential Kung Fu movie and the most significant single cinematic work to feature the legendary Bruce Lee.
 A cross over hit that miraculously found an audience in the West and turned Bruce Lee from an underground sensation into a fully-fledged international superstar.
 A superhero movie before superhero movies were cool.

-Action Comedy Movie Marathon
+Action Comedy Movie Marathons

 Before we had Arnold Schwarzenegger and Sylvester Stallone firing machine guns and blowing up tanks, physical comedy dominated the action genre.
 Silent movie stars performed death-defying stunts; hanging off buildings, jumping off buildings and sometimes having buildings fall on top of them.
 Surprisingly, the genre has rediscovered its roots in the modern age.